ramesesz/fact_discovery/README.md

 ```

 The script calls [eval.py](scripts/eval.py) which evaluates each triple in *name_of_strategy.del*, and filtering out those ranking below 500.
 This is done for all strategies in all datasets using LibKGE embedding models (pytorch checkpoints stored in [/models](/models/)).
 The list of discovered facts and their respective ranks are stored in [/discovered_facts](/discovered_facts/).

+## Customizing Our Setup
+There are three important modules that of our workflow that is easily customizable: The dataset, strategy, and embedding model.
+Search the repository for `Customizable` comments to locate parts of the code to customize.

+### Datasets
+Our fact discovery framework ([discovery.py](/scripts/discover.py)) extracts entities and relations from *.del* files, the standard format used by LibKGE that stores the triples in their index format.
+This format of storage serves to accelerate the triple scoring within the LibKGE framework.
+If this is irrelevant, you can also use the more common *.txt* datasets to extract triples and relations from.

+### Strategies
+A new sampling strategy can be simply added to our array of if-clauses in [utils.py](/scripts/utils.py) to allocate weights to nodes of the graph.

+### Evaluation
+Our framework implements evaluation ([eval.py](/scripts/eval.py)) in a for-loop and appraising each triple individually using a model saved as a pytorch checkpoint.
+This can be easily replaced by other 'more neat' evaluation function calls, e.g., that of Ampligraph, whose implementation only requires a single function call, and returns a list of fact candidates and their ranks.